 A school management software for after-schools

-One of our long term customers told us about their biggest pain point in their current workflow.
-They had nothing to help them map out their student’s future academic plan.
-They were doing everything on Google Doc, and it was hard to keep track for dozens of students.
+One of our long term customers told us about the biggest pain point in their current workflow.
+They had nothing to help them map out their student’s future academic plans.
+They were doing everything on Google Doc, and it was hard to keep track of dozens of students.
 Basically, it offered no notification to students.

 We created a feature that could help them map out their student’s future academic planning.
-It worked like a to-do list but integrates into our SaaS.
-It can send notification to students and teachers when needed.
+It worked like a to-do list but integrated into our SaaS.
+It can send notifications to students and teachers when needed.

 Impact and Results

 This customer loved this feature.
 It was the exact solution to their problem.
 More schools have expressed their interests in this feature and purchased our product subsequently.

 My role and who I worked with